 However, a recent filing on the FCC website indicates this add-on includes a feature designed to limit radiation exposure from millimeter waves.
 It’s unclear if Motorola and Verizon believe radiation from 5G networks could be a concern, or if this feature was just put in for safety’s sake.

 Verizon’s 5G Home service is now available in portions of Houston, Indianapolis, Los Angeles, and Sacramento.
 Verizon has confirmed that it will roll out 5G mobile service in 30 U.S cities in 2019.
-The first two cities will be Chicago and Minneapolis, and Verizon’s 5G network will launch in those areas on April 11.
+The first two cities are Chicago and Minneapolis, and Verizon’s 5G network is now available in parts of those markets.

 Plans and prices